ShaneCurcuru/chooseafoundation/_pages/help.md

 ## Looking For More FOSS Foundations?

 There are many more FOSS Foundations, non-profits, and other organizations out there than the handful on this site!
 We focus on only the major foundations that accept new project submissions from a variety of projects, but there are plenty of other groups out there to help.

 The [FLOSS Foundations website](https://flossfoundations.org/) is the place to start.
 Started in 2005 by a group of leaders from various foundations, it features a [comprehensive directory of Foundations](https://flossfoundations.org/foundation-directory) and an [active mailing list for serious discussions](https://lists.freedesktop.org/mailman/listinfo/foundations) around foundation governance, leadership, and strategies.

+Looking for metadata?
+Contribute to the [FOSS Foundations Metadata directory](https://fossfoundation.info/)!

 ## Growing Your Project